 The Canadian government has historically provided research and development support under certain Pratt & Whitney Canada programs, wherein repayment, if any, is made in the form of royalties, conditioned upon the achievement of certain financial targets including specific aircraft engine sales, total aircraft engine sales volume and total year-over-year sales growth of the entity receiving the government funding.
 On December 30, 2015, Pratt & Whitney Canada and federal and provincial Canadian government agencies entered into amendments of certain government research and development support arrangements.
-Under the amendments, Pratt & Whitney Canada agreed to make four annual payments of approximately \$327 million Canadian (approximately \$241 million) each, commencing in the first quarter of 2016, to fully settle and terminate Pratt & Whitney Canada's future contractual obligations to pay royalties to these agencies that had previously been contingent upon future engine deliveries and Pratt & Whitney Canada sales; to maintain its commitments to perform certain assembly, test and manufacturing operations in Canada; and to provide support of innovation and research and development through initiatives with post-secondary institutions and key industry associations in Canada over a fourteen year period.
+Under the amendments, Pratt & Whitney Canada agreed to make four annual payments of approximately \$327 million Canadian (approximately \$241 million) each, commencing in the first quarter of 2016, to fully settle and terminate Pratt & Whitney Canada sales; to maintain its commitments to perform certain assembly, test and manufacturing operations in Canada; and to provide support of innovation and research and development through initiatives with post-secondary institutions and key industry associations in Canada over a fourteen year period.
 As a result of the amendments to these contractual arrangements, Pratt & Whitney recorded a charge and related discounted obligation of \$867 million in the fourth quarter of 2015.